 Steve Bourne wrote the Bourne shell which appeared in the Seventh Edition Bell Labs Research

 version of Unix.

 Many other shells have been written; this particular tutorial concentrates on the Bourne and the Bourne Again shells.

 Other shells include the Korn Shell (ksh), the C Shell (csh), and variations such as tcsh.

 This tutorial does not cover those shells.

 - Minimal programming knowledge - use of variables, functions, is useful background knowledge

-- Understanding of how Unix commands are structured, and competence in using some of the more common ones.
+- Understanding of some Unix/Linux commands, and competence in using some of the more common ones. (ls, cp, echo, etc)